-5.2.5.
-Task Migration Cost.
-Here, we would like to give an intuition of the run-time cost in terms of the number of tasks that need to be migrated when applying our proposed algorithm.
-The actual time needed to perform these migrations highly depends on the mechanism used to implement such task migrations.
-A relatively simple implementation of task migration for our heterogeneous platform could be that each processor on the system keeps a copy of each task (the binary code compiled for the processor) or loads the corresponding task from shared memory when needed [Cannella et al. 2012].
-When the scheduler decides to do task migration, it sends a stop and start command to the old processor and the new processor of the migrating task respectively, and also redirects the communication channels from the old processor to the new processor.
-As we are targeting the multi-media application domain, the task migration event could be triggered at the end of each input 'frame' which means the old processor will stop after having processed a whole input frame and the new processor will start to process the next new frame.
+When the scheduler decides to do task migration, it sends a stop and start command to the old processor and the new processor of the migrating task, respectively, and also redirects the communication channels from the old processor to the new processor.
+As we are targeting the multimedia application domain, the task migration event could be triggered at the end of each input "frame," which means the old processor will stop after having processed a whole input frame and the new processor will start to process the next new frame.
 In this case, there is no need to save and migrate the intermediate state of the migrating task.
 Other task migration mechanisms can also be implemented, but this is beyond the scope of this article.

-In this experiment, the intra-application scenarios 28, 29 and 30 from Figure 9, in which the STM algorithm achieved larger performance improvements, will be considered as the target scenarios.
+In this experiment, the intra-application scenarios 28, 29, and 30 from Figure 9, in which the STM algorithm achieved larger performance improvements, will be considered the target scenarios.
 In these three scenarios, the MP3 application has a different execution mode, while the execution modes of MJPEG and Sobel do not change.
 As mentioned before, the number of tasks in each scenario is 41.
 For the purpose of determining the migration costs for the STM algorithm, each scenario is executed 10 times before changing to the next scenario.
-The results of this experiment are shown in Figure 11, where Figure 11.a illustrates the number of tasks that need to be migrated by applying our EIM algorithm when the workload scenario changes and Figure 11.b shows the number of migrations caused by the STM algorithm during the execution of a certain workload scenario.
+The results of this experiment are shown in Figure 11, where Figure 11(a) illustrates the number of tasks that need to be migrated by applying our EIM algorithm when the workload scenario changes, and Figure 11(b) shows the number of migrations caused by the STM algorithm during the execution of a certain workload scenario.
 We can see that the number of migrations due to our EIM algorithm can be relatively high, depending on the workload scenario.
 This is why we make the assumption in this article that each workload scenario will execute for a long enough time so that the system is able to benefit from our EIM algorithm.
-However, more research is needed on efficient migration implementations and effective migration policies (deciding whether or not to migrate) to improve the potential impact of run-time mapping algorithms in general.
-As can be seen from Figure 11.b, the migration cost due to the STM algorithm is quite low.
+However, more research is needed on efficient migration implementations and effective migration policies (deciding whether or not to migrate) to improve the potential impact of runtime mapping algorithms in general.
+As shown in Figure 11(b), the migration cost due to the STM algorithm is quite low.